wragge/trove-data-guide/_sources/accessing-data/using-web-interface.md

 * - Diaries, letters & archives
   - collection
   - image
-  - Images are packaged in a zip file with an additional page of copyright information. <mark>==Need to explain that you only get top images at that level in the collection (not the collections/images below the current level)==</mark>
+  - Images are packaged in a zip file with an additional page of copyright information.
+Depending on where you are in the collection hierarchy, you might only get the top-level image.
 * - Diaries, letters & archives
   - collection
   - PDF